Llandudno: Great Orme

-Mostly owned by Mostyn Estates, the Great Orme is home to several large herds of wild Kashmiri goats originally descended from a pair given by Queen Victoria to Lord Mostyn.
+Mostly owned by Mostyn Estates, the Great Orme is home to several large herds of wild Kashmiri goats originally descended from a pair presented by the Shah of Persia to Queen Victoria and subsequently given to Lord Mostyn.
 These goats are also known to frequently roam the main streets of Llandudno.
 The summit of the Great Orme stands at 679 feet (207 m).
 The Summit Hotel, now a tourist attraction, was once the home of world middleweight champion boxer Randolph Turpin.

 The limestone headland is a haven for flora and fauna, with some rare species such as peregrine falcons and a species of wild cotoneaster (cambricus) which can only be found on the Great Orme.
 The sheer limestone cliffs provide ideal nesting conditions for a wide variety of sea birds, including cormorants, shags, guillemots, razorbills, puffins, kittiwakes, fulmars and numerous gulls.

 There are several attractions including the Great Orme Tramway and the Llandudno Cable Car that takes tourists to the summit.
 The Great Orme also has the longest toboggan run in Britain at 750m long.